For most entrepreneurs, finding funding to fuel growth is a huge challenge.

 4. Online Term-Loans

-An online loan functions similar to a bank loan, however their rates tend to be higher because their underwriting requirements are more lax.
+An online business loan option functions similar to a bank loan, however their rates tend to be higher because their underwriting requirements are more lax.
 Online lenders also tend have a pretty quick turnaround time (usually between a few days and a couple weeks).

 Just be sure to use a business loan APR calculator to know the true cost of your interest payments, and be sure you understand how often you’ll be making repayments: daily, weekly, monthly?